fkaduk/kobodeck/README.md

 Versions from 0.3 to 1.0 were writing debugging information in the `wallabako.log.txt` on the reader.
-This is now disabled by default (see [this discussion for why][]) but can be enabled again by adding a `LogFile` option in the configuration file, like this:
+This is now disabled by default (see [this discussion for why][]) but can be enabled again by adding a `logfile` option in the configuration file, like this:

     {
       "WallabagURL": "https://app.wallabag.it",